 6 Foam Roller Moves To Loosen Tight Muscles

-For each move, spend at least 30 seconds rolling slowly and gently and if you find a “knot” in the muscle you are rolling, stop for a few seconds and let the roller apply pressure to that spot.
+For each move, spend at least 30 seconds rolling slowly and gently, and if you find a “knot” or trigger point in the muscle you are rolling, stop for a few seconds and let the roller apply pressure to that spot.

-2) Walk feet slowly forward as the roller glides up your back.
+2) Walk your feet slowly forward as the roller glides up your back.
 Stop and concentrate on any tight areas.
 (Note: do not foam roll the low back.
 Try a massage ball on either side of the spine to help relieve tight muscles.)

 3) Move forward and back for 30-60 seconds.

 2) Begin to press into the left foot on the ground, slowly moving the body back as the foam roller rolls down the right hamstring.
-Keep right leg relaxed as you roll.
+Keep your right leg relaxed as you roll.

-3) Glide up and down the muscle for 30-60 seconds concentrating on any tighter areas.
+3) Glide up and down the muscle for 30-60 seconds, concentrating on any tighter areas.

 4) Switch sides.

-3) Relax your right leg as you slowly roll yourself back so the foam roller glides up your leg.
+3) Relax your right leg as you slowly roll yourself back, so the foam roller glides up your leg.
 Move gently back and forth for 30-60 seconds, concentrating on any tight areas.

 4) Switch sides.

-2) Twisting slightly to the right, push slowly into your feet so your body begins to move back and the roller glides down along your lats on the right.
+2) Twisting slightly to the right, push slowly into your feet so your body begins to move back, and the roller glides down along your lats on the right.
 Return slowly to start.